Birth control in Japan: Interwar Period (1918–1939)

 Margaret Sanger's 1922 trip to Japan is considered the catalyst for the Japanese birth control movement.
 By the 1930s a dissemination of information to the general public had begun through the distribution of pamphlets and the opening of clinics, which numbered around sixty to seventy.
 Birth Control became especially relevant as Japan braced for the world depression at the end of the 1920s.
 This resulted in an increase of economic hardship and child abandonment.
 While some private clinics were successfully opened, clinics associated with municipalities were often vetoed by government officials at the Ministry of Home Affairs.
 Regardless of a clinic's success there were still barriers that kept clinics from functioning fully as necessary supplies and proper use instruction were hard to obtain, despite availability.
 Sanger's philosophy on birth control as a neo-Malthusian solution for socioeconomic improvement, women's liberation, and eugenics continued to grow in Japan as groups like the Japanese Birth Control League, which advocated these philosophies, were established.
-Eugenics in Japan, it should be noted, was complemented by maternalism (bosei hogo, protective motherhood) wherein the eugenics ideology of producing quality children led to a recognition of women and mothers through state sponsored support.
+Eugenics in Japan was complemented by maternalism (bosei hogo, protective motherhood) wherein the eugenics ideology of producing quality children led to a recognition of women and mothers through state sponsored support.
 These views were not universal to all members of the birth control movement and there has been some discourse on the use of eugenics language as a means of tapping into the political climate of Japan, using eugenics as a mechanism to communicate ideas about the use and practice of birth control.